- Home

 Brian H. Le, MD, MBA, FCAP is a community hospital-based pathologist in Reading, PA.
 He is certified in Anatomic & Clinical Pathology, as well as Neuropathology.
 A member of the Practice Management Committee and Digital Contents Committee of the CAP, he holds an MBA and is a Certified Professional Coder and Biller with interests in revenue cycle management.
 He can be found on Twitter: @brianhlemd.

-Ziad M. El-Zaatari, MD, is a fellow in Surgical Pathology and former GU/Renal fellow and AP/CP resident at Houston Methodist Hospital in Houston, Texas.
-Dr. El-Zaatari is a junior member of the College of American Pathologists’ Digital Content Committee and member and past Chair of the Texas Society of Pathologists’ Digital Content Subcommittee.
+Ziad M. El-Zaatari, MD, is a surgical pathologist specializing in GU and medical renal pathology at Houston Methodist Hospital in Houston, Texas.
+Dr. El-Zaatari is past Vice Chair and currently serves as Advisor on the College of American Pathologists’ Digital Content Committee.
 He can be found on Twitter as @ziad_zaatari.

 Acknowledgment